AvshiSha/Analysis_of-_unrecognized_User_Requests_Avshi/README.md

 ```

 ## Usage
-1. Create a configuration file (`config.json`) with the following structure:
+1. Create a configuration file (config.json) with the following structure.
+For example, using the sample input below:
    ```json
    {
        "data_file": "requests.csv",